bixb922/crank-organ/doc-software/README.md

 ```

 ## Registers
 You can switch groups of pipes on and off with a register, either using the web interface or with hardware switches.
 See an example in /data/48_notes_custom.json.
-I use this to activate Piccolo flutes and for an Octave register.
+I have used this to activate Piccolo flutes and for an Octave register.
 If you are interested, please post an issue in this Github repository and I'll explain.

 ## Percussion sounds made with pipes a.k.a. "fake drums"